Anntey/kaggle-pneumothorax-segmentation/README.md

 Data: 10 675 chest X-ray images

-Task: predict the existence of pneumothorax in images and indicate the location of the condition
+Task: predict the existence of pneumothorax in an image and indicate the location of the condition

 Evaluation: mean Dice coefficient